HexStateLab/SDR-Engine/README.md

 # SDR-Engine — RTL-SDR Room-Scale Quantum Processor

-A 5,300-line quantum virtual machine that uses a $25 RTL-SDR dongle and the electromagnetic field of a room as its computational substrate.
+A quantum virtual machine that uses a cheap RTL-SDR dongle and the electromagnetic field of a room as its computational substrate.

 Qudits are encoded as RF tones, entanglement is physical multipath interference, gates are frequency mixing via the R820T2 Gilbert cell mixer, and projective measurement is power capture at each subcarrier.